DECODEproject/decode-app/docs/iot_flow.md

 2. `CIT` uses the `ONBOARDING_APP` in order to configure their physical device and supplies some information on the location and exposure of the device.
 3. `ONBOARDING_APP` shows a page which allows the `CIT` to add their device to DECODE.
 This page shows a QR code (with corresponding short form URL) which encodes the following properties: `$device_token`, `$device_location`, and `$device_exposure`

-> (Ula): It should also contain a handle with a `$context=IoT` or something similar right?

 4. `CIT` uses their `Decode App` to scan the QR code (or manually enters the URL in their browser), which captures this information into the `Decode App`.
 5. The `Decode App` presents a UI to the user which is the mechanism by which they will be able to add their device to DECODE.
 6. The `Decode App` sends a POST request to the [`$policystore_list_policies` endpoint](https://decodeproject.github.io/iot-policystore-docs/#tag/List-Policies) which returns a list of all available community policies.
 7. The `Decode App` presents a UI which shows this list of available community policies.

-> (Ula) At this point the user needs to be well informed of the communities.
-Will need to work on the UX here.

 8. `CIT` chooses which community they wish to join, so then the `Decode App` executes the credential issuing steps defined in the [Credential Issuing document](https://pad.dyne.org/code/#/2/code/edit/qA7Pf4d+sQYBP2MqYgOU0isN/) to create a blind credential for the specified `$authorizable_attribute_id`.
 9. The `Decode App` then sends a POST request to the [`$encoder_create_stream` endpoint](https://decodeproject.github.io/iot-encoder-docs/#tag/Create-Stream) which creates a new stream for the specified device.
 This new stream causes encrypted data to be written to the encrypted datastore via the [`$encrypted_datastore_write` endpoint](https://decodeproject.github.io/iot-datastore-docs/#tag/Write-Events)